Skip to main content

 Mousse de Maracuja (Passion Fruit Mousse)

-A light and airy mousse made with passion fruit pulp, whipped cream, and sugar.
-A refreshing dessert, perfect for warm weather.
+A light mousse made with passion fruit pulp, whipped cream, and sugar.
+Tart and cooling, it suits warm weather well.

 Contains: milk